meismann/jasmine-coverage-javascript-coffeescript/README.md

-<u>/!\</u> This project is still in its Alpha-phase.
+/!\\ This project is still in its Alpha-phase.
 It works for me, but may not work for you.
 Please, kindly report any bugs.

-# Jasmine Coverage for Javascript and CoffeeScript
+# Test Coverage Visualiser for Javascript and CoffeeScript with Jasmine

 A transcendent blend of useful Java-/CoffeeScript unit testing and colourful coverage graphs.